caigoshinobi/pwnvoyage/README.md

-# CHAPTER 1: THE SWORD OF HEROES
+# CHAPTER 1: The Sword of Heroes

 ## WELCOME